custom-components/ble_monitor/README.md

 ## HOW TO INSTALL

-**1. Grant permissions for Python rootless access to HCI interface (usually only needed for alternative installations of home assistant that only install home assistant core):**
+**1. Grant permissions for Python to have rootless access to the HCI interface**

+This is usually only needed for alternative installations of Home Assistant that only install Home Assistant core.

-- to grant:
+- to grant access:

      ```shell
      sudo setcap 'cap_net_raw,cap_net_admin+eip' `readlink -f \`which python3\``
      ```

-- to check:
+- to verify:

      ```shell
      sudo getcap `readlink -f \`which python3\``